ENGLISH

 KOHANIMEVIHIK is an Estonian-language website dedicated to the historical study of early Estonian place names and their cultural and religious background.

 The website has recently been launched and is continuously expanding.
 English and Swedish content is planned for the future.
+In the meantime, automatic browser translation may be used, although certain place names and technical terms may not be rendered accurately.

 About the Structure of the Website